 This filter allows users to apply search on a specific span of time.

-This search filter allows users to search from the unread emails only.
+The search filter allows users to search for the unread emails only.

 Search filter is applied to search a certain email that has been marked important.